GII/emdb_experiments_gii/docs/source/index.md

 This is part of the e-MDB architecture documentation.
 Main page [here.](https://docs.pillar-robots.eu/en/latest/)

-# e-MDB Experiments implemented by the GII
+# e-MDB experiments implemented by the GII

 In this [repository](https://github.com/pillar-robots/emdb_experiments_gii), you can find experiments developed by the GII that use the e-MDB cognitive architecture.
 At this moment, two experiments are implemented: